close

 Get a custom paper now from our expert writers.

 The Westerners’ typecasting of Amazonian Indians as champions of environmental cause seems to have done no harm.
-In fact, many would argue that it is benign and has, in fact, aided both sides’ causes.
-However, what we must always consider is, no matter how positively we may portray a group, if our depiction does not accurately represent the ideals and doctrines of the group, we suppress their power to speak for, and to represent themselves, and when we take away a group’s right to expression, we are violating the very rights that our country was built upon, and which we still fight for today.
+In fact, many argue that it has aided both sides’ causes.
+However, it is crucial to consider that if our portrayal does not accurately represent the ideals and doctrines of the group, we suppress their power to speak for themselves.
+When we take away a group’s right to expression, we violate the very rights we claim to uphold.

 Image of Dr. Charlotte Jacobson